giuliachiola/super-blog-11ty/content/other/uses.md

 ## 🖥 Desk

 - Main computer: [MacBook Air 13,3" chip M1 - Sideral gray](https://www.apple.com/it/shop/buy-mac/macbook-air/grigio-siderale-chip-apple-m1-con-cpu-8-core-e-gpu-7-core-256gb)
-- Auxiliary Computer: manually assembled Desktop Computer with Windows OS on it.
+- Auxiliary Computer: assembled Desktop Computer with Windows OS on it.
 - Monitor [BenQ 27" PD2700U 4k](https://www.amazon.it/gp/product/B07GLR6RQF/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
 - Ikea desk similar to [this one](https://www.ikea.com/it/it/p/lagkapten-mittback-scrivania-bianco-betulla-s19417193/) but mine is an older version with board made of glass instead of wood.
 - Ikea office chair similar to [this model](https://www.ikea.com/it/it/p/millberget-sedia-girevole-murum-nero-70489394/) but I have an older variant (which is nicer in my humble opinion)